Why do programmers prefer dark mode?

 More Details

 Many of the tips from ESC180 will be useful here too, so check them out in the Introduction to Computer Programming overview.
-We have included a few more below; these are specific to ESC190.
+We have included a few more below that are specific to ESC190.

 If you’re writing a function in C and are struggling with the beginning, remember that the most important parts of a function are the output (the very end) and the processing (the middle).
 So, try to write the middle or end of the function and then work your way up to the start.
 This might make things easier, as you’ll know whether the function meets processing and output specifications.
 This lets you focus on connecting the beginning of the function with the code you have already written.